 There's yet another Doom quit message that's a shout-out to Ultima IV: "You want to quit?
 Then, thou hast lost an eighth!"

 Strife, another early FPS based on the Doom engine, would have a little mocking sound bite by the game's characters when you shut down the game.
 Among them were "Fine, just kill and run!"
 "You can quit... but you can't hide...," and "Wha, what's the matter?
 Mommy says dinnertime?"

 Rise of the Triad was probably the most over-the-top, where quitting was equated with suicide.
 "Press Y to release cyanide gas."
 Upon pushing Y, cue sound effect.

 Other jolly little exit messages that could appear included "Press Y to drive your car off the cliff" and "Press Y to nod to the firing squad."
 Pretty jarring, given that the gameplay in ROTT leaned heavily towards the light and silly.

-Similarly, in the little-known FPS/adventure game Isle of the Dead, attempting to quit gives the prompt "Taking the coward's way out?"
-Confirm, and you get a brief scene of the protagonist blowing off his own head with a rifle (even if you haven't found said rifle in the game).
-Oh, and then a mad scientist cackles evilly with lightning flashing outside, which you also get to see every time you die.
+In the little-known FPS/adventure game Isle of the Dead, attempting to quit gives the prompt "Taking the coward's way out?"
+Confirm, and you get a brief scene of the protagonist blowing off his own head with a rifle (even if you haven't found the rifle yet).
+Oh, and then a mad scientist cackles evilly with lightning flashing outside his lair (which you also see every time you die).

 Most of the quit messages in Chex Quest 3 (possibly as a nod to Doom, the engine used).
 The best three are probably "Don't abandon the Intergalactic Federation of Cereals!", "The Real Chex(R) Warrior wouldn't give up so fast!", and "I hope you're just taking a break for Chex(R) Party Mix."